 Kontigi

-The instrument uses a calabash gourd as the body of the instrument, covered by skin, with a stick for a neck.
-Modern instrument have had the gourd replaced by a can, such as a large sardine can.
-The neck on the Kontigi has "metal disk surrounded by small rings" which make noise as the instrument is moved or played.
-The tone is high pitched.
+The instrument uses a calabash gourd as its body, covered with skin, with a stick for a neck.
+Modern instruments have had the gourd replaced by a can, such as a large sardine can.
+The neck on the Kontigi has "a metal disk surrounded by small rings," which makes noise as the instrument is moved or played.
+The tone is high-pitched.

 The instrument is used to perform "praise songs" by professional musicians or by Griots in Nigeria.
 A well-known musician who used the instrument was Dan Maraya, who recorded albums.
-The instrument is used in Niger by children and men, performing solo.
+The instrument is used in Niger by children and men who perform solo.

 See all